Laryngitis is an inflammation of your voice box (larynx) from overuse, irritation or infection.

 Acute laryngitis often gets better on its own within a week or so.
 Self-care measures, such as voice rest, drinking fluids and humidifying your air, also can help improve symptoms.

 Chronic laryngitis treatments are aimed at treating the underlying causes, such as heartburn, smoking or excessive use of alcohol.

 - Antibiotics.
 In almost all cases of laryngitis, an antibiotic won't do any good because the cause is usually viral.
 But if you have a bacterial infection, your doctor may recommend an antibiotic.

 - Corticosteroids.
 Sometimes, corticosteroids can help reduce vocal cord inflammation.
-However, this treatment is used only when there's an urgent need to treat laryngitis — for example, when you need to use your voice to sing or give a speech or oral presentation, or in some cases when a toddler has laryngitis associated with croup.
+However, this treatment is used only when there's an urgent need to treat laryngitis — such as in some cases when a toddler has laryngitis associated with croup.

 Lifestyle and home remedies